-CCAT SG manages its video surveillance operations internally.
+CCAT manages its video surveillance operations internally.

-The video images are accessible exclusively to the employees of CCAT SG with competencies determined in this regard, based on the principle of need to know.
+The video images are accessible exclusively to the employees of CCAT with competencies determined in this regard, based on the principle of need to know.

-The CCAT SG will not disclose to anyone the video images, with the exception of the police bodies, the prosecutor’s offices and the courts, at their express request.
+The CCAT will not disclose to anyone the video images, with the exception of the police bodies, the prosecutor’s offices and the courts, at their express request.

 6.2.
 The right of access to personal data

 CCAT, regarding the video surveillance, establishes and documents who has access to the video surveillance records and / or the technical architecture of the video surveillance system, for what purpose and for what the respective access rights consist.
 In this regard, CCAT establishes who is entitled: